Context help

 * **Position** of the contextual help relative to the component it concerns.

 In the contextual help editor drawer, you can define multiple tooltips.
 They are then considered from top to bottom.
-Each contextual help tile has a handle on the left side, which allows you to grab it and then move it to the desired position.
-In this way, you can sort the entire list and change the order of items.
+Each contextual help tile has a handle on the left that allows you to grab it and then move it to the desired position.
+This way you can sort the entire list and change the order of items.

 **Contextual help visibility**

-In the detailed view, one of two presentation methods for contextual help must be specified:
+In the detailed view, one of two methods of presenting contextual help must be specified:

 * Help icon,